Work with kids in world renowned Whistler

 - A suitable job, liaising with employers and obtaining job offer letters etc. Please be aware some employers like to conduct their own interview on the phone

-- Whistler University program fees including tuition from Level 4 instructors, exam fees for the CSIA Level 1 Ski Instructor exam and accommodation fees during those 4 weeks. (in the unlikely event you fail you will need to pay for a re-test)
+- For Instructors only - Whistler University fees including tuition from Level 4 instructors, exam fees for the CSIA Level 1 Ski Instructor exam and accommodation fees during those 4 weeks. (in the unlikely event you fail you will need to pay for a re-test

 - Optional flight with fixed return date.
-Total cost including flight £4750 for Whistler Kids and £3025 for hospitality (if you want a more flexible ticket this can be organised).
+Total cost including flight £4750 for Whistler Kids Instructor, £3025 for support roles and £2825 for hospitality (if you want a more flexible ticket this can be organised).

 - ATOL Protection (as long as we book your flights)